NCEAS/eml/docs/eml-semantic-annotation-primer.md

 **resolve**: To interpret a URI and determine a course of action for dereferencing the URI.

 <a name="glossary-rdf"></a>
-**Resource Description Framework (RDF)**: A family of World Wide Web Consortium (W3C) recommendations that enable the encoding, exchange, and reuse of structured metadata.
+**Resource Description Framework (RDF)**: A World Wide Web Consortium (W3C) recommendation that enables the encoding, exchange, and reuse of structured metadata using a graph model.
 The RDF data model employs semantic triples composed of a subject, predicate, and object to share and integrate data across different applications and communities through the Web.

 <a name="glossary-uri"></a>
-**uniform resource identifier (URI)**: A string of characters that unambiguously identifies a particular resource.
-For semantic annotations, the components of semantic triples are ideally HTTP URIs that resolve and describe precise definitions and relationships to other terms, using Web technology.
+**uniform resource identifier (URI)**: In its most general sense, a URI is simply a string of characters that unambiguously identifies a particular resource.
+Much more commonly, it refers to an identifier for a resource on the Web, but, e.g. ISBN numbers are also URIs.
+For semantic annotations, the components of semantic triples are ideally HTTP URIs that dereference using Web technology, to an appropriate representation of a resource, e.g. metadata about the dataset in the case of the *subject*, and definitions and descriptions of the meaning of the *predicate* and *object* terms that provide information about the *subject*.

 <a name="external-vocabularies"></a>